-- Holistic view on branding - Each brand has a role to play within the brand architecture - The idea is not to manage brand as if they were silos - CMO and her/his team to decide and internally communicate this aspect - Identify strategic brands and invest in them
+- Holistic view on branding - Each brand has a role to play within the brand architecture - The idea is not to manage brands as if they were silos - CMO and her/his team to decide and internally communicate this aspect - Identify strategic brands and invest in them

+III.
 Brand identity and positioning

-- Each brand needs a brand idenity: - How should consumers perceive out brand(s)? - Brand identity > the crux of brand building programs - Needs to be precise; to avoid confusion
+- Each brand has/needs a brand identity:

+- How should consumers perceive our brand(s)?

+- Brand identity \rightarrow the crux of brand building programs

+- Needs to be precise; to avoid confusion

+- Crucial for brand differentiation